Leadership Begins at Home

 Stop performing royalty online while your character can't hold a promise.

 Identity precedes activity.
-Jesus didn’t start with titles; He started with identity: salt, light, a city on a hill.
-So act from what you are, not what you’re trying to appear to be.
+Jesus didn't start with titles; He named identity: _salt, light, a city on a hill_.
+Act from what you are, not what you're trying to appear to be.

 A Rule of Life for Self-Government